 Different views on TV programme development

-John Rice, Jam Media
+It’s all about serendipity – John Rice, Jam Media

 According to John, the ideas behind Jam Media’s successful children’s programmes emerged in different ways.
 By serendipity – happy accidents!